 - What understandings did the student gain about dances?
-Creating dance compositions? - Does the student have a commitment toward expressing himself or herself through dance? - To what extent does the student create dance compositions which convey stories, ideas, feelings, or are about movement for movement's sake? - To what extent does the student use knowledge of the dance elements in his or her dance creations? - To what extent does the student contribute ideas to the dance outline set by the teacher? - To what extent is the student able to recall and describe his or her peers' dance compositions? - To what extent does the student reflect on the expressions of his or her own dance creations?
+Creating dance compositions? - Does the student have a commitment toward expressing himself or herself through dance? - To what extent does the student create dance compositions which display binary form?
+Ternary form? - To what extent does the student create dance compositions which convey stories, ideas, feelings or are about movement for movement's sake? - To what extent does the student use knowledge of the dance elements in his or her dance creations? - To what extent does the student contribute ideas to the dance outline set by the teacher? - To what extent is the student able to recall and describe his or her peers' dance creations? - To what extent does the student reflect on the expressions of his or her own dance creations?
 The dance creations of his or her peers?